NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 1. Installing the Arduino GUI.
 2. Programming your remote and the test stand board.
 3. Communicating with the boards using an FTDI serial port.
-4. Communicate wirelessly between the two boards.
+4. Communicate wirelessly between the remote and the FCB.
 5. Reading values from the controller gimbals.
 6. Use the other features of the remote.
 7. Driving a DC motor with PWM.